avacollins/simple-tarot/docs/mobile_design_pahse_one.md

 - [x] Set up yarn workspace and application file based routing
 - [ ] Implement UI packages in Storybook
-- [ ] Migrate data and client libraries to use Neo4J
+- [ ] Migrate data and client libraries to use Apollo client for state management
 - [ ] Implement UI screens into application code

 ### Phase 4: Testing and Deployment (August 2025)